nushell/nushell.github.io/book/variables_and_subexpressions.md

 let val = 42 | math sin
 ```

-This is an error, because the pipe command is used to separate pipeline elements, so nushell will see this as a pipeline with two elements, one of which is not allowed in pipelines because it doesn't return a value (`let val = 42`).
+This is an error, because the pipe command is used to separate pipeline elements, so Nushell will see this as a pipeline with two elements, one of which is not allowed in pipelines because it doesn't return a value (`let val = 42`).
 The correct way to declare using a pipeline is to wrap the pipeline in parentheses

 ```nu
 let val = (42 | math sin)